MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-set-up-nat.md

 ---
 ms.assetid: d174e976-e265-4acc-9ef5-1c92b602f761
-title: Set up NAT for traffic forwarding in SDN infrastructure by using VMM.
+title: Set up NAT for Traffic Forwarding in SDN Infrastructure by using VMM.
 description: This article describes how to configure NAT connection and NAT rules for traffic forwarding in the SDN infrastructure.
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ms.date: 04/10/2025
 ms.topic: article
 ms.service: system-center